Gaston Balande: The liberation of La Rochelle

-Personal confession
+Final years

 In 1957, Gaston Balande, now aged 77, sold his house at Senneville, leaving only his Parisian studio and the house at Lauzières-sur-Mer, to which he was deeply attached.
-His last contributions to the Salon des Artistes Français were once more landscapes from Saintonge, showing that his words of 1926 were as true as ever as he entered the twilight of his days: ‘It is the place I love most of all’, he said.
-‘I love Charente-Maritime because it is like no other region.
+His last contributions to the Salon des Artistes Français were once more landscapes from Saintonge, showing that his words of 1926 were as true as ever as he entered the twilight of his days: "It is the place I love most of all", he said.
+"I love Charente-Maritime because it is like no other region.
 Its luminous sky is matchless.
-It gives its whitewashed houses a brightness that is almost Oriental.’
-Comparing these landscapes to those of Brittany, near Saint-Malo, whose splendour he readily acknowledged, he confessed to preferring ‘the simplicity of its Aunisian coast’, where he found ‘all the finesse and distinction’ he needed for his art.
+It gives its whitewashed houses a brightness that is almost Oriental."
+Comparing these landscapes to those of Brittany, near Saint-Malo, whose splendour he readily acknowledged, he confessed to preferring "the simplicity of its Aunisian coast", where he found "all the finesse and distinction" he needed for his art.
 Such was the profession of faith of this painter of nature who died in Paris on 8 April 1971.